Reducing herbivore damage in woodland

 It is a defence if:

-or thing which a person has in their possession if he suspects they may contain evidence of an offence.
+A police officer, with reasonable cause and without a warrant, can stop and search someone they suspect will have evidence of an offence on their person.
+They may also search or examine any animal or thing which a person has in their possession if he suspects they may contain evidence of an offence.
 A police officer may also enter any land other than a dwelling house if he suspects an offence is taking place.

-A deer poacher may have committed further offences such as using illegal methods, unlawful weapons or firearms, firearm certificate conditions, taking during close season, taking at night or driving a motor vehicle on land.
+A deer poacher may have committed further offences such as using illegal methods, unlawful weapons or firearms, contravening firearm certificate conditions, taking during close season, taking at night or driving a motor vehicle on land.

 The taking or killing of farm or park deer considered to be captive or tame would amount to theft.